Guru-RF/SVXSpot/README.md

 [Youtube demonstration of how to use PI-Imager](https://www.youtube.com/watch?v=UeiBUUef2c0)

+(Seems that the pi freezes after resizing the FS ... for now at first boot wait 5 minutes, remove power and boot up again.)

 You need SSH to do the last bit of configuration, for linux/mac ssh is installed by default open a terminal and you can type ssh username@ip

 For windows however you need an extra application, for instance Putty